FAQs

 Where are you located?

-My base is in Sacramento, California, but I offer telehealth services via video appointments to individuals residing anywhere in California."
+My base is in Sacramento, California, but I offer telehealth services via video appointments to individuals residing anywhere in California.
+I offer spiritual consultation services from anywhere in the world.

 Do you offer in-person sessions?